Do you know what is in your food?

 The History of Food Additives

-*Today it is estimated that 75% of the Western diet is made up of processed foods, with each person consuming about 8-10 lbs of food additives per year, which may be even higher for some people!*
+*Today, it is estimated that 75% of the Western diet comprises processed foods, with each person consuming about 8-10 lbs of food additives per year, which may be even higher for some people!*

 How in the world did we get here?

-Humans have always searched for better ways to feed ourselves.
-We have gone from hunting and gathering to cultivating crops and raising animals for food.
-We have discovered better ways to preserve food, including drying, freezing, fermenting, pickling, curing, and canning.
-Finally, we have added molecules (i.e. food additives) to our food to enhance its flavor or texture and to preserve it.
+Humans have always searched for better ways to feed themselves.
+We have gone from hunting and gathering to cultivating crops and raising animals.
+We have discovered better ways to preserve food, including drying, freezing, fermenting, pickling, and canning.
+Finally, we added molecules to our food to enhance its flavor or texture.

-Back in the 1800’s, food additives were purposely used to adulterate food.
-Adulterated food is “food that is generally, impure, unsafe, or unwholesome.”
+Back in the 1800s, food additives were purposely used to adulterate food.
+Adulterated food is “generally impure, unsafe, or unwholesome.”
 This was mainly a consequence of inadequate government regulation.

 This led to a growing concern about the safety of the food supply, which resulted in laws being passed in the 1900s to help end the practice of food adulteration.

-The Federal Food and Drugs Act gave the U.S Food and Drug Administration (FDA) the authority to regulate medical devices and cosmetics, and to establish standards for foods.
+The Federal Food and Drugs Act gave the U.S. Food and Drug Administration (FDA) the authority to regulate medical devices and cosmetics and establish food standards.

-The Food Additives Amendment stated that any substance intentionally added to food was subject to approval by the FDA, unless it was already considered to be GRAS (generally recognized as safe).
+The Food Additives Amendment stated that any substance intentionally added to food was subject to approval by the FDA unless it was already considered GRAS (generally recognized as safe).

-By the mid-20th century, food processing became an important part of our food production and legal chemical additives were becoming more and more common in food.
+By the mid-20th century, food processing had become an essential part of our food production, and legal chemical additives were becoming more and more common in food.

 So where are we at now with food additives?

-The use of food additives has increased significantly over the past 30 years, totaling over 200,000 tons per year.
+Food additives have increased significantly over the past 30 years, totaling over 200,000 tons per year.

-There are more than 3,000 additives and preservatives that are intentionally added to our food.
-In fact, the FDA maintains a database of nearly 4,000 food additive ingredients, which is called Substances Added to Food.
+More than 3,000 additives and preservatives are intentionally added to our food.
+The FDA maintains a database of nearly 4,000 food additive ingredients called Substances Added to Food.

-The FDA is responsible for evaluating the safety of food additives and makes the decision of whether or not they can be used in the food supply.
+The FDA is responsible for evaluating food additives' safety and deciding whether or not they can be used in the food supply.
 BUT…

-This may be a flawed process because once a food additive is approved, it is not reevaluated on a recurrent basis with new science and does not consider the human experience or what actually happens to food ingredients in the body.
+This may be a flawed process because once a food additive is approved, it needs to be reevaluated regularly with new science and does not consider the human experience and what happens to food ingredients in the body.

-Additionally, there is a loophole in the Food Additives Amendment when it comes to GRAS ingredients.
-This is because the law allows manufacturers to determine if the use of an additives is “generally recognized as safe”, and then use the substance without notifying the FDA.
+Additionally, there is a loophole in the Food Additives Amendment regarding GRAS ingredients.
+This is because the law allows manufacturers to determine if additives are “generally recognized as safe” and then use the substance without notifying the FDA.

-Also, this law does not require manufacturers to inform the FDA when health reports suggest that health hazards associated with additives already used in food.
+Also, this law does not require manufacturers to inform the FDA when health reports suggest health hazards are associated with additives already used in food.